Poker: Variants

+Artificial intelligence

+Creating artificial intelligence capable of competing with professional poker players used to be considered a major challenge.
+In chess, even computer programs running on standard hardware have long been able to defeat any human opponent (see e.g. Deep Blue).
+Computers benefit from the fact that chess is a scenario of perfect information, where both players possess full knowledge regarding the state of the game.
+Consequently, their ability to rapidly calculate and retrieve millions of possible move combinations is generally superior to the human capacity for abstract tactical thinking.
+In poker, however, the computer does not know the other players' cards, and therefore has to play a game of imperfect information.
+Modern poker solvers simulate a vast number of hands to minimize counterfactual regret and converge towards a Nash Equilibrium, reducing mathematical exploitability in order to approximate a Game Theory Optimal (GTO) strategy.
+Although artificial intelligence can now beat even the best poker players just as consistently as in chess, the full game tree of No-Limit Hold'em is still considered unsolvable, as more than $10^{160}$ possible decisions would have to be calculated – far more than there are atoms in the observable universe.

 Computer programs

 A variety of computer poker players have been developed by researchers at the University of Alberta, Carnegie Mellon University, and the University of Auckland amongst others.

 In a January 2015 article published in Science, a group of researchers mostly from the University of Alberta announced that they "essentially weakly solved" heads-up limit Texas Hold 'em with their development of their Cepheus poker bot.
 The authors claimed that Cepheus would lose at most 0.001 big blinds per game on average against its worst-case opponent, and the strategy is thus so "close to optimal" that "it can't be beaten with statistical significance within a lifetime of human poker playing."